 The good news is that describes most of the blenders featured here.
 I did include some bulkier options that aren’t as portable, but those boast an incredibly strong and fast high watt motor that you just can’t get from a USB blender.

 You should pay attention to what the manufacturer states you can put in the blender.
-Not every portable blender is designed to be used for mashing nuts, ice and frozen fruit – some can’t handle any of those ingredients.
+Not every portable blender is designed to be used for crushing ice, mashing and fruit – some can’t handle any of those ingredients.
 And if you put them in your smoothies frequently, then you definitely need a sturdy blender that can handle even those tougher ingredients!

 But when it comes to knives with four or six blades, it really depends on the type of blender.
 Look at the manufacturer instructions before you put nuts or anything frozen in the cup – using the blender for ingredients you’re not supposed will void your warranty, so try to avoid that.